In Paris Eiffel in Love with Travel

 Seeing the Eiffel Tower has probably been on your “bucket list” for a long time.
 When you’re planning your visit to the Eiffel Tower, you want to weigh your options of seeing it in the daytime or at night.
 I’d recommend BOTH if you can!
 I know it really depends on how much time you have in Paris.

 There are certainly unique benefits to each option.
-No matter what time you visit, you are sure to see the most amazing views of Paris if you go to the top floor.
+No matter what time you visit, you are sure to have a good time and see the most breathtaking views of Paris if you go to the top floor.

 Seeing the Eiffel Tower During the Day

-If you want to get an incredible picture of yourself in front of the iconic tower, then it is a good idea to go in the early morning before it fills up with large crowds.
+If you want to get an incredible picture of yourself in front of the iconic Eiffel Tower, then it is a good idea to go in the early morning before it fills up with large crowds.

 I’m talking about getting there before 10:30 am if you want to see it during the day and avoid the crowds.
 This is especially true if you go during peak season.
 Don’t forget, there are almost 6 million visitors per year!